 I’ve tried a number of wedges under 50 bucks and this wedge beats them by far.
 The only thing I didn’t like about it was the grip.
 I’d highly recommend you swap the grips if you go with this wedge.

 It comes in either 52, 56, or 60 degrees.
-The 56 degree is perfect because the bounce is somewhere around 12 degrees.
+The 56 degrees is perfect because the bounce is somewhere around 12 degrees.
 That’ll make it easy to hit out of the bunker and will stop you from taking too much dirt.

 What’s nice about these wedges is that if you like the 56 degrees you can go out and get the entire set for around 100 bucks.
 You can’t really beat that value anywhere else.